Grammar (spec/grammar.ebnf)

 IDENT = IDENT_PLAIN ( '::' IDENT_PLAIN )* ;

-(* Reserved single-letter identifiers (classified by the lexer, not
+(* Reserved identifiers (classified by the lexer, not usable as

-i u f b s v → type keywords (TT_TYPE_KW)
+i u f b s v → single-char type keywords (TT_TYPE_KW)

 T F → boolean literals (TT_BOOL)